 “It's always a pleasure when you get the opportunity to work with such a beloved and high profile Marvel property,” said Framestore 3D Supervisor, Brian Creasey.
 “Utilizing assets from our pipeline that were previously featured in the original Dr. Strange film, our major challenge was to bring a dirty and stained version of the cloak that met the brief and demonstrated what the product was capable of.”

-The spot appeared final color grade by Tom Poole of Company 3.
+The spot was color graded by Tom Poole of Company 3.